KomalHiremath/Placement-Launchpad-using-data-analytics/README.md

 #### .encoding(encodings)

-Return the first accepted encoding.
-If nothing in `encodings` is accepted, then `false` is returned.
+Return the first accepted encoding.If nothing in `encodings` is accepted, then `false` is returned.

 #### .encodings()